 Universal Islands Of Adventure

 The second theme park at Universal Studios Orlando, and the newest, is Islands Of Adventure.
 This park features the Marvel Super Hero Island, with The Incredible Hulk Coaster coaster; Hogsmeade Village; and Jurassic Park, which includes the Jurassic World VelicoCoaster.
+This is also where you will find the three water rides at Universal Orlando Resort.

 You will enter Islands of Adventure from Universal CityWalk.
 You can walk between this theme park and Universal Studios from the outside of the parks, via CityWalk.
 Or you can hop in-between parks on the Hogwarts Express, the Harry Potter train.